 - Repeat 10 times and rest

-As soon as you start feeling pain in the shoulder, go to the nearest hospital and complain to your doctor.
-Your doctor will check your shoulder and advise that you run some tests like an Xray, CT scan or MRI to ensure that there are no other conditions like a fracture or dislocation that may have similar symptoms with shoulder impingement.
+As soon as you start feeling pain in your shoulder, complain to your doctor.
+Your doctor will check your shoulder and may advise that you run some tests like an X-ray, CT scan or MRI to ensure that there are no other conditions like a fracture or dislocation that may have similar symptoms with shoulder impingement.

 The RICE treatment is done in the first 72 hours from when the injury happens or when it is noticed.